zk-pycode/Printable_Bifocal_FNLC_Droplet_Microlenses/JonesMatrix_POM/README.md

 After Q-tensor eigendecomposition, adjacent layers may have flipped signs.
 A greedy walk flips each layer to match the hemisphere of the layer below, preserving the physical twist direction in the Jones product.

+## Support
+For technical questions regarding this implementation, please refer to the associated publication or contact the corresponding authors.